-The Chinese government does NOT have a budget for CCG, so the think tank relies on donations from corporates and individuals, as well as income from services to public and private sectors such as convening, training, research, consulting, and bespoke advice.
-Feel free to reach out to me at zichenwanghere AT gmail DOT com.
+The Chinese government does NOT have a budget for CCG, so the think tank relies on donations and grants from corporations and individuals, as well as income from services to public and private sectors, such as researching, convening, training, and publishing.
+Feel free to reply to this email to engage with me and CCG.